smiosoft/assets/src/guide-document/README.md

 #### Content

-Use the `content` layer to display the guide content, and ensure to seperate in `section` layers as appropriate.
+Use the `content` layer to display the guide content, and ensure to seperate with `section` layers as appropriate.

 Any visual material, especially anything that is intended to be exported and displayed in external documents (e.g README.md) needs to be positioned in a card.
 This card has a solid fill colour, and is positioned on a semi-transparent background - this is inteded to support being displayed on any page, with any colour/theme.